apostrophecms/apostrophe-saml/README.md

 `apostrophe-saml` provides single sign-on with identity providers based on SAML or Shibboleth.
 Shibboleth is very common in academic environments and is built on top of SAML, which is common in corporate environments.

 > This module is separate from [apostrophe-passport](https://npmjs.org/package/apostrophe-passport) because that module makes assumptions that are not a good fit for SAML and Shibboleth.
-It works better with OpenAuth identity providers like Google, Facebook, etc.
+That module works better with OpenAuth identity providers like Google, Facebook, etc.

 ## Installation